New high for tourism numbers

 [File Photo]

-The provisional numbers released by the Fiji Bureau of Statistics show that visitor arrivals for last month totaled 70,794.
+The provisional numbers released by the Fiji Bureau of Statistics show that visitor arrivals for last month totalled 70,794.

 This figure marks a record for the month of January, representing a slight increase of 0.7 percent compared to the same month last year.